ysymyth/3D-SDN/README.md

 MIT CSAIL, Tsinghua University, and Google Research.

 ## Framework
 Our de-renderer consists of a semantic-, a textural- and a geometric branch.
 The textural renderer and geometric renderer then learn to reconstruct the original image from the representations obtained by the de-renderer modules.

 <img src="assets/model.jpg" width="800px"/>

 ## Example Results on Cityscapes
-Example user editing results on Cityscapes. (a) We move two cars closer to the camera.
+Example user editing results on Cityscapes.
+(a) We move two cars closer to the camera.<br>
-(b) We rotate the car with different angles. (c) We recover a tiny and occluded car and move it closer.
-Our model can synthesize the occluded region as well as view the occluded car from the side. (d) We move a small car closer and then change its locations.
+(b) We rotate the car with different angles.<br>
+(c) We recover a tiny and occluded car and move it closer.
+Our model can synthesize the occluded region. <br>
+(d) We move a small car closer and then change its locations.

 <img src="assets/cityscapes_edit.jpg" width="800px"/>